Karl Larsen wrote:

 How do you know that you have a root kit?

-an attack that puts a cross hatch screen on and removes the keyboard
+attack that puts a cross hatch screen on and removes the keyboard and

-and mouse, and puts a single tone out the audio channels and only a
+mouse, and puts a single tone out the audio channels and only a hard

-and right now I am trying to get it to check /home but have not
+right now I am trying to get it to check /home but have not found out

 The rootkits I've seen are very quiet.
 They survive by NOT doing